Introduction to Stan and simulation

 Some things to note in the code above:

 Every statistical distribution that is in R (which is a lot! almost all! ) has four different functions.
-If the distribution is called dist, then they are:
+If the distribution is called distr, then they are:

-• qdist = the quantile function – what value gives a certain proportion of the distribution?
+• qdistr : The quantile function – which value gives a certain proportion of the distribution?

-• pdist = the probability density function – what proportion of the distribution is below a certain value?
+• pdistr : The probability density function – which proportion of the distribution is below a certain value?

-• ddist the density function = draws the “shape” of a distribution.
+• ddistr : The density function – draws the “shape” of a distribution.
 How probable are specific values?

 Plotting the result